Prep and cooking time: 1hr 15mins

 Second Nature special tip

-Serve with a source of protein such a portion of savoury slice or roast chicken for a balanced meal.
+Serve with a source of protein such as a portion of savoury slice or roast chicken for a balanced meal.
 For a Thai-inspired twist on this soup, swap the oregano for 1 tsp of minced ginger and 1 small red chilli, deseeded and diced.
 Add in 60ml of coconut cream just before blending.